l04i/MIT-6.0001-Problem-Sets/README.md

-I apologize for the misunderstanding.
-Here's an example of a README file for a repository containing your solutions for the MIT 6.0001 problem sets:

 # MIT 6.0001 Problem Set Solutions

 This repository contains my solutions to the problem sets for the course MIT 6.0001 - Introduction to Computer Science and Programming in Python.
 The problem sets are designed to provide hands-on programming practice and reinforce the concepts covered in the course.